-1. Minimum Front Yard
+- 1. Minimum Front Yard

-a.
-On Dallas North Tollway: Thirty (30 Fifty (50) feet.
+- a.
+On Dallas North Tollway: Fifty (50) feet.

 - b.
 On all other streets: Ten (10) feet.

 - 2. Minimum Side Yard: Zero (0) feet.

 - 3. Minimum Rear Yard: Zero (0) feet.

-B. Build-to-Line: On streets with on-street parking, a build-to-line shall be required.
+- B. Build-to-Line: On streets with on-street parking, a build-to-line shall be required.
 A -build-to-line- is a line parallel to a public or private street where the primary facade of the building must be built to.

-1. Buildings with non-residential uses on the first floor: A build- to-line shall be established at the minimum front yard setback.
+- 1. Buildings with non-residential uses on the first floor: A build- to-line shall be established at the minimum front yard setback.
 The primary facade shall be continuous along a block face and at least 70% shall be located within 5' of the build-to-line.

-2. Buildings with residential uses on the first floor: The primary facade of a residential dwelling shall be built 10' to 15' from the property line.
+- 2. Buildings with residential uses on the first floor: The primary facade of a residential dwelling shall be built 10' to 15' from the property line.
 Stairs, stoops, and elevated patios shall be allowed within the front setback.
 Any land remaining in the setback shall be landscaped with plant materials other than grass and shall be irrigated per the requirements established.

-C. Size of Lots:
+- C. Size of Lots:

-1. Minimum Size of Lot Area: Twenty Thousand (20,000) square feet
+- 1. Minimum Size of Lot Area: Twenty Thousand (20,000) square feet

-- 2. Minimum Lot Width: Fifty (3050) feet. - 3.
-Minimum Lot Depth: Sixty (60) feet.
+- 2. Minimum Lot Width: Fifty (50) feet.

+- 3. Minimum Lot Depth: Sixty (60) feet.

-D. Maximum Lot Coverage: One hundred (100) percent, subject to Detention and Open Space.
+- D. Maximum Lot Coverage: One hundred (100) percent, subject to Detention and Open Space.

-E. Floor Area Ratio: Maximum 10.0:1.
+- E. Floor Area Ratio: Maximum 10.0:1.

-F. Housing: The following performance standards shall apply to residential development.

-1. The maximum density allowed shall be 33 units/net acre, as calculated based onFor the acreagepurposes of the Highwaythis Sub-District, Apartment and Condominiums are considered Multifamily and shall be defined as follows:

-- a.
-Apartments- a predominantly residential building in which each unit is leased by the owner to an individual entity. - b.
-Condominiums- a predominantly residential building in which each unit is owned by an individual entity.

-2. AThe maximum density allowed shall be no more than seven hundred and thirty (730) units within the Highway Sub-District.
-Studio, One, Two, and Three Bedroom units shall be a minimum of 15% of the650 square feet.

-a.
-Apartments shall be no more than five hundred (500) units.

-i.
-There shall be at least 65% Studios and One-Bedroom units.

-ii.
-There shall be no more than 35% Two and Three-Bedroom units.

-b.
-Condominiums shall be no more than two hundred thirty (230) units.

-i.
-There shall be at least 60% Studios and One-Bedroom units.

-ii.
-There shall be no more than 40% Two and Three-Bedroom units.

-3. Where first-floor square footage of all buildings containing residential units the Highway Subdistrict shall be used for non-residential uses, the following provisions for retail use shall apply.
+- F. Housing: The following performance standards shall apply to residential development. - 1.
+For the purposes of this Sub-District, Apartment and Condominiums are considered Multifamily and shall be defined as follows: - a.
+Apartments- a predominantly residential building in which each unit is leased by the owner to an individual entity. - Condominiums- a predominantly residential building in which each unit is owned by an individual entity. - 2.
+The maximum density allowed shall be no more than seven hundred and thirty (730) units within the Highway Sub-District.
+Studio, One, Two, and Three Bedroom units shall be a minimum of 650 square feet. - a.
+Apartments shall be no more than five hundred (500) units. - i.
+There shall be at least 65% no more than 325\Studios and One-Bedroom units - ii.
+There shall be no more than 35% Two and Three-Bedroom units no more than 165 two-bedroom units. - iii.
+There shall be no more than 10 three-bedroom units. - b.
+Condominiums shall be no more than two hundred thirty (230) units. - i.
+There shall be at least 60% Studios and One-Bedroom units. - ii.
+There shall be no more than 40% Two and Three-Bedroom units. - 3.
+Where first-floor square footage of the Highway Subdistrict shall be used for non-residential uses, the following provisions for retail use shall apply.